 The Best Tools for Making Matcha at Home

-This Caza Zuma spice bowl and spoon could not be more perfect (and aesthetic) for crafting your morning matcha.
+This Caza Zuma spice bowl and spoon could not be more perfect (and aesthetic) for mixing up your morning matcha.
 This bowl is handcrafted, making each piece slightly unique.
-These products are dishwashers safe, making your morning drink an easy clean up if you’re in a rush.
+These products are dishwasher safe, making your morning drink an easy clean-up if you’re in a rush.

 This mug is the perfect way to romanticize your matcha.
-Made with porcelain and stoneware, this mug is perfect for lattes in any form, at any time of day.
+Made with porcelain and stoneware, this mug is ideal for lattes in any form, at any time of day.
 (P.S.
 It’s out of stock at the moment, but stay tuned for the next mug drop!
 I can guarantee: it’s going to be good.)

-I stand by the idea that the best way to build you latte in a pinch is with an electric kettle.
-The temperature comes out perfect for your latte and stays hot for up to 60 minutes (if you’re feeling another drink is calling your name.
+I stand by the idea that the best way to build your latte in a pinch is with an electric kettle.
+The temperature comes out perfect for your latte and stays hot for up to 60 minutes (if you’re feeling another drink calling your name).
 This beautiful matte black will surely catch everyone’s eye in your kitchen.

 This set is a must-have for all matcha lovers.
-The real bamboo makes for a durable, long-lasting addition to your kitchen tools.
-All the items of this set are beyond easy to clean, and create the perfect line-up for your matcha-filled desires.
+Real bamboo makes for a durable, long-lasting addition to your kitchen tools.
+All the items in this set are beyond easy to clean and create the perfect line-up for your matcha-filled desires.

-This cloud mug is an adorable addition that you’ll love to wake up.
-This is definitely a statement piece, and it comes in four different colors; white, matcha, lavender and rose.
+This cloud mug is an adorable addition that you’ll love to wake up to.
+This is definitely a statement piece, and it comes in four different colors: white, matcha, lavender, and rose.
 Ceramic pieces are always a great way to get excited about your daily barista duties.

 Not everyone has the time to sit and sip their matcha every morning.
-For those busy days, this travel mug from Fellow is ideal.
-The simple yet style is perfect for any type of activity- from heading into the office to hitting the trail for a hike.
-The highlight of this travel mug is the ceramic interior, which won’t alter the taste of your matcha the way that a stainless-steel mug might.
+For those busy days, Fellow’s travel mug is ideal.
+The simple style is perfect for any type of activity—from heading into the office to hitting the trail for a hike.
+The mug’s highlight is the ceramic interior, which won’t alter the taste of your matcha the way a stainless-steel mug might.